-Attend one of the IPE events (Schedule pending: March / April 2022).
-The IPE allows the student to engage actively with the other medical, nursing, pharmacy, and social work students.
+The IPE allows the student to engage actively with other medical, nursing, pharmacy, and social work students.
 A written response paper is required after the event.
-If the student cannot attend the October IPE, please have the student write to the SSW IPE office: ipe@ssw.rutgers.edu and IPE coordinator: Mary Beth Ali ma930@rutgers.edu to inquire about additional IPE events for this semester.
+If the student has any questions regarding IPE schedules, please have the student report to the SSW (School of Social Work) IPE office: ipe@ssw.rutgers.edu and IPE coordinator: Mary Beth Ali ma930@rutgers.edu to inquire about additional IPE events for this semester.
 Students must include their professor in the email to affirm registration, attendance, and confirmation of IPE experience.

-3. Review Essay (100 points) Due Week # 13 (April, XX, 2022 ) [Pecha Kucha Presentation: Sessions 14 & 15]
+3. Review Essay (100 points) Due Week # 13

+PowerPoint Presentation: Sessions 14 & 15

-This essay (term paper) provides students the opportunity to investigate a physical medical condition of their interest.
-They will explore issues such as: What is the current state of knowledge compared to historical understandings?
+This essay (term paper) allows students to investigate a physical medical condition of their interest.
+They will explore issues like: What is the current state of knowledge compared to historical understandings?
 What medical and social "truths" have changed, and how has practice evolved to meet new understandings?
 What debates in the field (social work and interdisciplinary) have emerged?
 How have research directions changed?
 To what extent does the Literature and research in this area incorporate race, class, gender, and other structured inequalities?
 Are there significant health disparities, and how are social workers working to remedy them?
 How is the condition viewed cross-culturally/nationally?

-4. Attendance and Participation (100 points) \
+4. Attendance and Participation (100 points)